Pre-authorized debit payments in Canada

 Canadian pre-authorized debits are a reusable, delayed notification payment method.
 This means that it can take 3 calendar days to initiate a payment after collecting a mandate for the first time, and up to 5 business days after initiating a payment to receive notification of success or failure.
 PADs are not a guaranteed payment method, there is a risk of failed payments and disputes.

-- Accept a Canadian pre-authorized debit payment
+- Manually configure Canadian pre-authorized debit as a payment

 - Save Canadian pre-authorized debit details for future payments